OtterKring/MIM_ImportScript_myBestPractice/README.md

     # at the end of the loop, increment the tracking counters
     $global:importedObject++
-    $global:PageSize++
+    $global:PageToken++

 }
 ```

-Since we are not using a `foreach{}`-Loop you must use classic array syntax to access the current object to be process, like `$global:tenantObject[$i]`, as I outlined in the block comment in the above snippet.
+Since we are not using a `foreach{}`-Loop you must use classic array syntax to access the current object to be processed, like `$global:tenantObject[$i]`, as I outlined in the block comment in the above snippet.

-At the very end of the loop, do not forget incrementing our tracking counters, so the script knows, where it is in the process.
+At the very end of the loop do not forget incrementing our tracking counters, so the script knows, where it is in the process.

 ### Finishing the paged import